Buddle Findlay

-Buddle Findlay is a large top tier commercial law firm that operates throughout New Zealand, with offices in Auckland, Wellington and Christchurch.
+Buddle Findlay is a commercial law firm that operates throughout New Zealand, with offices in Auckland, Wellington, and Christchurch.

 History

-In 1895 the Wellington firm of Buller & Anderson (Arthur Percival Buller and John Anderson) was founded, shortly thereafter in 1899 Findlay Dalziell & Co (John Findlay and Frederick George Dalziell) was founded.
+The Wellington firm of Buller & Anderson (Arthur Percival Buller and John Anderson) was founded in 1895, and Findlay Dalziell & Co (John Findlay and Frederick George Dalziell) opened soon after in 1899.
 Buller & Anderson became Buddle Anderson Kent & Co (Thomas Buddle, John Anderson) following a series of mergers, while Findlay Dalziell & Co would eventually become Findlay Hoggard Richmond & Co.
 In 1982 the two firms merged to form Buddle Findlay.
 Four years later, the firm established an Auckland office through a merger with Malloy Moody & Greville, and a partial merger with Holmden Horrocks & Co.
 Through a merger with Christchurch firm Brookman Stock in 1989, the firm's Christchurch office was opened.

 Practice areas

 Buddle Findlay is a full service firm, with teams operating in: